-The Group's approach to drug development is complex and all of the product candidates are in an early stage of development with a high risk of failure.
-It is impossible to predict when or if any of the product candidates will prove effective or safe in humans or will receive regulatory approval.
+The Group's drug development activities are complex and all of the product candidates are in clinical development with a high risk of failure.
+It is impossible to predict when or if any of the product candidates will prove effective or safe in humans and/or will receive regulatory approval.